 Engineer Group

-The Engineer Group perceived focus is high on their design related functions but in contradiction to this view their responsibility to coordinate design interfaces with other consultants involved, is viewed as one of their least accomplished functions as presented in Figure 4.5.
+The Engineer Group’s perceived focus is high on their design related functions but, contradicting this view, their responsibility to coordinate design interfaces with other consultants involved, is viewed as one of their least accomplished functions as presented in Figure 4.5.
 This raises the question as to whether this group views their design responsibilities as an isolated function divorced from the rest of the team.
-Establishing access, utilities, services and connections required for the design and a documentation programme are viewed as low levels of attainment but “documentation programme” is the least with a value of 6.67.
-This groups overall rating of fulfilment of their roles and responsibilities is the highest with a mean score of 8.74 and a group median score of 8.58.
+Establishing access, utilities, services and connections required for the design and a documentation programme are viewed as low levels of attainment but “documentation programme” is the lowest with a value of 6.67.
+This group’s overall rating of fulfilment of their roles and responsibilities is the highest with a mean score of 8.74 and a group median score of 8.58.